vuw-research-computing/raapoi-docs/docs/partitions.md

 * __down__ - node is down, either for maitnenance or due to failure

 Also notice the _TIMELIMIT_ field, this describes the maximum runtime of a partition.
-For example, the quicktest partition has a maximum runtime of 1 hour and the parallel partition has a max runtime of 10 days.
+For example, the quicktest partition has a maximum runtime of 5 hours and the parallel partition has a max runtime of 10 days.

 ---